 The plot may be based on nonsense but it does no harm to the British people if the Royal Family is portrayed as a shower of violent hypocrites, the pinnacle of the social exploitation that marred Victorian society.
 And if the Royal Family had nothing to do with the Ripper murders, there is enough in the history of our monarchs to justify a movie suggesting this particular family would not be averse to slaughter.
 The script of Hopkins is as harsh with the radical politicians.
 The left wing Inspector Foxborough is a man who welcomes the Ripper murders because in his opinion it will precipitate social change.
 Holmes condemns Foxborough as a heartless man too willing to sacrifice innocent working people.
 This gives the film political balance, and it is consistent with how a man like Sherlock Holmes would think.
 Radical politics would have been beyond the great detective but, like Conan Doyle, Sherlock was capable of civilised compassion.
 The condemnation of Foxborough, though, does feel glib, especially as the judgement by Holmes is repeated in the overextended fourteen minute scene at the end of the movie.
 People adopted radical politics in 1888 for a good reason.
 They were horrified by the plight of the poor.
 At least we are given the satisfaction of seeing three powerful men humbled by the final revelations of Holmes.
 The consolation is that the powerful will always be paranoid about the threat of masses and that gives them real discomfort.
 Fourteen minutes, though, is still too long for it to be explained.

-Howard Jackson has had seven books published by Red Rattle Books including novels, short stories, a travel book and collections of film criticism.
+Howard Jackson has had seven books published by Red Rattle Books including novels, short stories and collections of film criticism.
 If you are interested in original horror and crime fiction and want information about the books of Howard Jackson and the other great titles at Red Rattle Books, click here.